 Our guest speakers are respected and proven leaders, practitioners, and peers in school counseling.
 We want to address the specific needs and challenges of your role so that you return to your district or organization with the best practices, bright ideas, and inspiration necessary to lead and support school counselors and programs better.

 Dr. Carolyn Stone

-Carolyn Stone, Ed.D. is serving her 16th year as the Ethics Committee Chair of the American School Counselor Association and is currently a Professor at the University of North Florida (UNF), author of School Counseling Principles: Ethics and Law (4th ed, 2017), and co-author of The Transformed School Counselor (2015).
+Carolyn Stone, Ed.D. is a Professor of Counselor Education at the University of North Florida (UNF), author of School Counseling Principles: Ethics and Law (4th ed, 2017), and co-author of The Transformed School Counselor (2015).
 Her professional path in elementary and high school counseling, middle school teaching, school counseling supervisor in a large urban school district, and counselor education has equipped her with firsthand experience and understanding of all facets of the professional world of school counseling.
 Among her extensive list of recognitions, Dr. Stone was awarded the Mary Gehrke Lifetime Achievement Award by ASCA and the Bob Myrick Lifetime Achievement Award by the Florida School Counselor Association.

 Administrators who supervise school counselors must help them negotiate the complexities of working in the over-regulated school environment, student’s need for confidentiality, and the legal rights of parents to be their children’s guiding voices.
 Get your questions answered by the leading national school counseling ethics expert!